-Because of the relatively small cohort, the level of support offered to students is very good and provided on almost an individual level.
+Based on the projected relatively small cohort, the level of support offered to students will be very good and can be provided on almost an individual level.
 There are also specific provisions in place to ensure a high level of support, including contracts for Adjunct staff that specify the timeframe within which students can expect to receive a reply to their inquiries/emails (within 48h), which in many ways is above the common standard across Europe.